 Some Case Studies

 BRUSCH supports all types of companies worldwide to find and establish flexible sourcing decisions, to overcome a temporary gap of searching personnel and to decrease costs.
 Depending on the recruitment needs of the company, Brusch introduced their project requests to Ropardo based ATS.
 And there, they designed an easy-to-use, web-based application to respond to all recruiting needs.
-The application allows tracking of all the recruiting process and activities, but it’s not only limited to managing resumes, candidates, employees and external vendors, as well customer requests.
+The application allows tracking of all the recruiting process and activities, but it’s not only limited to managing resumes, candidates, employees and external vendors, as well as customer requests.

 Dreamclinic is a Seattle-based wellness company.
 With the help of Recruiterbox’s intuitive UI and the ease of assigning workflows, Dreamclinic found it really easy to use by consolidating all their hiring activity under one central platform.
 Recruiterbox’s ATS have reduced hiring time, and are making higher-quality hires.
 There’s increased transparency as the HR or hiring managers and interviewers are all on the same space regarding candidate communication.
 With the ability to keep record archives of candidates, Recruiterbox has a better way of keeping in touch with candidates about future opportunities.